 Its scattered islands, clear, deep waters, and adjoining game reserve complement each other admirably.
 The reserve, Matusadona National Park, began as a refuge for animals saved from the rising waters of the lake itself.
 Today, its abundant game gathers along the lakeshore, particularly in the dry months, where it is easily viewed from the water.

-A little less than 30 kilometers beyond the south-eastern town of Masvingo are to be found some of the most extraordinary manmade remains in Africa.
+A little less than 19 miles (30 kilometers) beyond the south-eastern town of Masvingo are to be found some of the most extraordinary manmade remains in Africa.
 Formed of regular, rectangular granite stones, carefully placed one upon the other, they are the ruins of an amazing complex.
 The structures were built by indigenous African people between AD 1250 and AD 1450 believed to be the ancestors of modern Zimbabweans.

 The ruins at Great Zimbabwe are remarkable; lofty, majestic, awe-inspiring and timeless.
 The quality of the building in places is outstanding.
 It was built by craftsmen who took pride in their work.
 There is nothing to compare with it in southern Africa.

 The two main areas of stone wall enclosures are the Hill Complex, on the long, steep-sided granite hill and the land below this hill where the Valley Ruins and the Great Enclosure are situated.
-The stone walls, up to 6meter thick and 12 meter high, are built of granite blocks without the use of mortar.
+The stone walls, up to 20 feet (6 meters) thick and 40 feet (12 meters) high, are built of granite blocks without the use of mortar.

 South of the Hill Complex lies The Great Enclosure, the largest single ancient structure south of the Sahara.
-Its outer wall is some 820 feet (250 metres) in circumference, with a maximum height of 36 feet (11 metres).
+Its outer wall is some 820 feet (250 meters) in circumference, with a maximum height of 36 feet (11 meters).

 It is estimated that the central ruins and surrounding valley supported a Shona population of 10,000 to 20,000.
 With an economy based on cattle husbandry, crop cultivation, and the trade of gold on the coast of the Indian Ocean, Great Zimbabwe was the heart of a thriving trading empire from the 11th to the 15th centuries.
 The Great Zimbabwe Ruins are now the second biggest tourist attraction in Zimbabwe after Victoria Falls.